gbarillot/rails-vue-demo-app/README.md

 - Works only on latest browsers
 - Still some questions about deploys and caching in the wild...

-As of 2024-01-02 it is still an cutting edge **experiment**, feel free to move back to Sprocket.
+As of 2024-01-02 it is still a cutting edge **experiment**, feel free to move back to Sprocket.

 ## Contributions